mitranim/gos/readme.md

 * Simpler API, does not wrap `database/sql`.
 * Explicit field-column mapping, no hidden renaming.
 * Has only one tiny dependency (most deps in `go.mod` are test-only).
-* Can convert structs into named SQL arguments.
-* Has a simple query builder.
 * ... probably more

 ## Features Under Consideration